MileHacker Logo

 Crime:

 Cannes is generally safe.
-Minor crime such as pickpocketing in crowded areas (La Croisette, Palais des Festivals, train station, markets) occurs.
+Small-time crime like theft from pockets in crowded areas (La Croisette, Palais des Festivals, train station, markets) occurs.
 Use a Money belt or RFID-blocking wallet.
 Pacsafe Anti-Theft Backpacks are good.

 • 2